RhinoSecurityLabs/cloudgoat/README.md

 1. `./kill.sh`

 ## Note about AWS Glue, why it's disabled, and how to re-enable it
 - The Glue development endpoint is disabled by default due to it costing far more than the whole rest of CloudGoat to run.
-If you would like to enable the Glue development endpoint (estimated at $1 per hour), uncomment the final three lines of "start.sh", uncomment the final eight lines of "kill.sh", uncomment the final two lines of "extract_creds.py", and uncomment the file located at "./terraform/glue.tf".
+If you would like to enable the Glue development endpoint (estimated at $1 per hour), uncomment the relevant lines in "start.sh", "kill.sh", "extract_creds.py", and "./terraform/glue.tf".
+- The AWS CLI you have installed must be using at least version 1.12.79 of botocore or else the development endpoint will fail to launch, due to an API change.

 ## Changelog
+- **1/16/19:** Fixed a bug when using the Glue Development Endpoint where the CloudGoat SSH key was not being added.
 - **8/29/18:** Added a few permissions to Bob so that it is no longer required to bruteforce permissions (or cheat) to gain further access.
 - **8/6/18:** Fixed `tr: Illegal byte sequence` error on Mac operating systems.
 - **8/1/18:** Modified `extract_creds.py` to fix support for Python3.